marcinsokolowski/transientlib/README.md

   The defaults are to use NOW as start time and 10min (600 seconds) In order to see a complete manual check documentation file doc/Manual_for_creating_satellite_position_predictions.pdf

-# Issues and bugs please report to Marcin Sokolowski ( marcin.sokolowski at curtin.edu.au ).
+# Issues and bugs

+  Please report to Marcin Sokolowski ( marcin.sokolowski at curtin.edu.au ).

 # Acknowledgements